Are we looking at the next big move in Annaly Capital Management Inc. (NLY)?

-Annaly Capital Management Inc. (NYSE: NLY) is -1.89% lower on its value in year-to-date trading and has touched a low of $3.51 and a high of $9.69 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The NLY stock was last observed hovering at around $8.40 in the last trading session, with the day’s loss setting it -0.11% off its average median price target of $9.00 for the next 12 months.
-It is also 12.74% off the consensus price target high of $9.50 offered by 12 analysts, but current levels are 2.47% higher than the price target low of $8.50 for the same period.
+Annaly Capital Management Inc. (NYSE: NLY) is 0.71% higher on its value in year-to-date trading and has touched a low of $3.51 and a high of $8.75 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The NLY stock was last observed hovering at around $8.60 in the last trading session, with the day’s loss setting it -0.09% off its average median price target of $9.00 for the next 12 months.
+It is also 10.42% off the consensus price target high of $9.50 offered by 12 analysts, but current levels are -0.12% lower than the price target low of $8.50 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)